JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 - Passwords and secrets can be located in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
   - Set *az_keyvault_authentication* to 'true'
   - Set *keyvault_rg* to the Azure Resource Group containing the Key Vault
-  - Set *keyvault_url* to the Azure Key Vault URL
+  - Set *keyvault_name* to the Azure Key Vault name
-  - If *az_keyvault_authentication* is 'true', then 'f5_password' should be the Key Vault secret name.
+  - Set *keyvault_secret* to the Key Vault secret name.
 The secret contents should contain ONLY the password as plain text.
 - This templates deploys into an *EXISTING* networking stack.
 You are required to have an existing VNet, subnets, and security groups.
   - You must have a VNET with three (3) subnets: management, external, internal
   - Firewall rules are required to pass traffic to the application